 Key achievements of Sudokkho at the end of the programme include:

-71,932 people earning income in skilled or semi-skilled jobs within six months of completion of Sudokkho-supported training, against an end of programme target of 65,000.13
+71,932 people earning an income in skilled or semi-skilled jobs within six months of completion of Sudokkho-supported training, against an end of programme target of 65,000.13,

-£39 million of additional net income for those trained that can be attributed to their increased skills.
+£39 million of additional net income for those trained that can be attributed to their increased skills and

 £6.9 million additional investment generated from industry for skills training, against a logframe target of £5m.

 Although further activities were planned for the final year to support the sustainability of these results, there is evidence of emerging systemic change.
 This includes:

 Top-tier RMG factories are willing to make structural changes and financial commitments towards investing in skills training, and six factories have independently invested in the Sudokkho industry-based training model.